Guilherme774/Guilherme774/README.md

 ### Hi there!
 I am Guilherme Silva 👋

 - 👨‍💻 I’m a FullStack Developer
-- 🔭 I’m currently working on Front-end Developments
+- 🔭 I’m currently working as a Front-end Dev
-- 🌱 I’m currently learning WEB Development with Angular for Front-end and ASP.NET for Back-end
+- 🌱 I’m currently learning WEB Development with Angular for Front-end, React-Native for mobile apps and NodeJS for Back-end
 - 📫 How to reach me: silva.guilhermee77@gmail.com

 ##